Nityant17/Cybersec-Stuff/Linux_Luminarium/Processes_and_Jobs.md

 ## Resuming Processes
 **Commands used:**
-- `fg`  : Used to resume a suspended process i.e bring it to the foreground
+- `fg`  : Used to resume a suspended process in the foreground

 **Thought Process:**
 - Need to suspend and resume `/challenge/run` to get the flag, we do that by using `Ctrl + z` and `fg`.